lukejacksonn/hyperapp-firebase-auth/README.md

 ## Usage

-Assuming you now have a Firebase project and have configured it on the frontend; then all that is left to do is to list `fauth` in your hyperapp mixins.
+Assuming you now have a Firebase project and have configured it on the frontend; then all that is left to do is to list `fauth` in your hyperapp mixins (if you want to make it look pretty also, then you will want to include [styles.css](https://github.com/lukejacksonn/fauth/blob/master/styles.css) in your project).

 ```
 import { app, h } from 'hyperapp'